How to get a credit card

 If your application gets approved, then great news, all you need to do is wait for your card to arrive.

-In the meantime, you should thoroughly go over your agreement with the lender to make sure you know all the term, conditions, fees and charges before you start spending.
+In the meantime, you should thoroughly go over your agreement with the lender.
+Make sure you know all the terms, conditions, fees and charges before you start using your card.

 The most important thing to remember about getting a credit card is to spend responsibly.
 This means: